 Looking for photo montage ideas?
-Would you like to become a photomontage artist?
+Would you like to become a digital artist?
 I've put together a page of sample photo montages for you to help get your creative juices flowing.

-The best photo montage software is undobutedly PhotoShop or Corel but there are plenty of free trial downloads available from other software companies.
+The best photo montage software is undoubtedly PhotoShop or Corel but there are plenty of free trial downloads available from other software companies.
 Click this link for a list of free photo montage software (some are only free trial downloads for 30 days or so - long enough to get you started though) or continue below to make your first photo montage.

 Photo Montage Ideas 1: Collect Backgrounds

 When I create montages, I start with a background that I really like, one that I feel has potential.
 I don't have the objects assembled, not at the beginning.
 I think of the background as a stage set ready to have characters and objects positioned on it.
 I am the director!
 The best backgrounds for photo montages have 3-dimensional depth to them.
 It's possible to use something without 3-dimensional depth but I find it restricts the imagination.

 Photo Montage Ideas 2: Collect Objects

 It's helpful to have a collection of objects readily available for you browse through.
 If you have your 'stage set' background ready to go, browsing through different objects stimulates the imagination and you begin to see connections between things.

 The first object I tried out in 'The Golden Cup Bearer' (see above) was the mask-like face on the wall.
 I liked it at first attempt so I duplicated it twice and then manipulated two of them to give a ripple-effect to the mouths.
 I left the third one as-is and put it on the other wall.
 Once I had the masks in place I looked for other objects which somehow related to them and gradually built up the picture from there.

 Photo Montage Ideas 3: Learn How to Extract Objects from Photos